Intoxication Part One

 Physical, mental or emotional fatigue and stress make a person more susceptible to the effects of alcohol.

 10. Tolerance to alcohol

 Experienced drinkers develop tolerance to alcohol.
 After prolonged regular drinking, the liver develops an ability to break down alcohol more rapidly, and brain cells may become less sensitive to alcohol.
-A person with a high tolerance takes more alcohol to show signs of visible intoxication, often resulting in an underestimation of alcohol’s invisible impact.
+For a person who has developed a high tolerance to alcohol, it takes higher quantities of alcohol to show signs of visible intoxication.
+This has implications for responsible service because the person may not demonstrate typical signs of intoxication early on.
+This often results in an underestimation of intoxication because of alcohol's invisible impact.